ElementsProject/lightning/doc/MAKING-RELEASES.md

 3. Create a new CHANGELOG.md heading to `v<VERSION>rc1`, and create a link at the bottom.
 Note that you should exactly copy the date and name format from a previous release, as the `build-release.sh` script relies on this.
+4. Update the contrib/pyln package __version__ strings, but do not upload it to pypi!
-4. Create a PR with the above.
+5. Create a PR with the above.

 ### Releasing -rc1